NannyML/nannyml/docs/tutorials/detecting_data_drift/multivariate_drift_detection.rst

 Missing values in our data need to be imputed.
 The default :term:`Imputation` implemented by NannyML imputes the most frequent value for categorical features and the mean for continuous features.
 These defaults can be overridden with an instance of `SimpleImputer`_ class in which cases NannyML will perform the imputation as instructed.

-An example where custom imputation strategies are used can be seen below:
+An example where custom imputation strategies are used can be seen below.

 .. code-block:: python